jscad/OpenJSCAD.org/packages/io/x3d-serializer/README.md

 * If you want to submit a bug report please make sure to follow the [Reporting Issues](https://github.com/jscad/OpenJSCAD.org/wiki/Reporting-Issues) guide.
 Bug reports are accepted as [Issues](https://github.com/jscad/OpenJSCAD.org/issues/) via GitHub.

-* If you want to submit a change or a patch, please read the [Contributing Guide](../../CONTRIBUTING.md) .
+* If you want to submit a change or a patch, please read the [Contributing Guide](../../CONTRIBUTING.md).
 New contributions are accepted as [Pull Requests](https://github.com/jscad/OpenJSCAD.org/pulls/) via GithHub.

 * We only accept bug reports and pull requests on **GitHub**.

 * If you have a question about how to use JSCAD, then please start a conversation at the [JSCAD User Group](https://openjscad.xyz/forum.html).
-You might find the answer in the [JSCAD.org User Guide](https://www.openjscad.xyz/guide.html).
+You might find the answer in the [JSCAD User Guide](https://www.openjscad.xyz/guide.html).

 * If you have a change or new feature in mind, please start a conversation with the [Core Developers](https://openjscad.xyz/forum.html) and start contributing changes.